alxe22/ContraVJ-FIB/README.md

 ## License and some considerations:

 Feel free to read, use or modify all or part of our work.
-Some credit would be apreciated :blush:.
+Some credit would be apreciated :blush: